Indoor Begonias : cultivation and care

 Fertilisation

 During the growth period (spring-summer), apply a liquid fertiliser for flowering or green plants every two to three weeks.
 Foliage begonias, such as Begonia rex, benefit from a nitrogen-rich fertiliser to support the growth of their decorative foliage.
-Flowering begonias, like Begonia eliator, will appreciate a balanced or slightly potassium-enriched fertiliser to stimulate flowering.
+Flowering begonias, such as Begonia eliator, will appreciate a balanced or slightly potassium-enriched fertiliser to stimulate flowering.
 In autumn and winter, stop or reduce fertilisation.

 Pruning

-Precautions to take
+Precautions to Take

-• Humidity: They prefer a slightly humid atmosphere, but avoid misting the leaves directly, as this can cause fungal diseases.
+- Humidity: They prefer a slightly humid atmosphere, but avoid misting the leaves directly, as this can cause fungal diseases.
 If the air is dry, place a tray of water with pebbles under the pot or use a humidifier.

-Tip for a long life: rotate the pot regularly to prevent the plant from growing unevenly towards the light.
+Tip for a long life: Rotate the pot regularly to prevent the plant from growing unevenly towards the light.
 Also, clean dusty leaves with a damp cloth to maximise their ability to absorb light.

 Begonia rex ‘Silver Dollar’